What Bernie Madoff Did and Who He Defrauded

-Bernard Madoff (Bernie) is a former Chairman of the NASDAQ stock exchange who started his own investment advisory firm.
-He pled guilty to defrauding investors in the amount of over $50 billion by running the largest Ponzi scheme on record over at least two decades.
+Bernard "Bernie" Madoff, former Chairman of the NASDAQ stock exchange, started his own penny stock investment advisory firm in 1960 with $5000.
+In 2008, he was charged and pleaded guilty to defrauding investors in the amount of over $50 billion, running the largest Ponzi scheme on record over at least two decades.

 Madoff pleaded guilty to charges of securities fraud, among others, and was sentenced to 150 years in a maximum-security prison.
-He is currently serving his time.
-The courts are still sorting through Madoff's financial records and have been since his arrest, trying to decide how to pay off his investors with the money they can find and which ones should be paid off.
-Madoff says, from prison, that the big banks defrauded in his scheme were complicit.
+The courts are still sorting through Madoff's financial records in the wake of his arrest and indictment, trying to decide restitution and distribution to his investors with the money they can find.
+Still in prison, Madoff maintains that the big banks defrauded in his scheme were complicit.

-Madoff's two sons, Mark and Andrew, both worked in his firm but on a side of the business that was not directly connected to the Ponzi scheme Madoff was running.
-Both have been named in lawsuits and were under investigation, but they didn't face any criminal charges in the $50 billion Ponzi scheme.
+Madoff's two sons, Mark and Andrew, both worked in his firm but were isolated to a side of the business not directly connected with the Ponzi scheme Madoff was running.
+Both have been named in lawsuits and have been under investigation, but neither was named in criminal charges relative to the $50 billion Ponzi scheme.

-Two years to the day after Madoff was arrested for running a Ponzi scheme, his son, Mark Madoff, committed suicide in his New York City apartment building.
-He did not leave a suicide note, but both brothers were very bitter toward their father and had not spoken to their father or mother in two years.
+Two years to the day after Madoff was arrested for running a Ponzi scheme, his son Mark Madoff committed suicide in his New York City apartment building.
+He did not leave a suicide note, but both brothers were very bitter toward their father and had not spoken to either of their parents in two years.

-Ruth Madoff, Bernard's wife, quit seeing Madoff in prison in order to reconcile with her son, Andrew.
-She settled with the feds for $2.5 million.
+Ruth Madoff, Bernard's wife, settled with the feds for $2.5 million and quit seeing Madoff in prison in order to reconcile with her son, Andrew.
 She revealed that she and Bernie made a suicide pact before he revealed his Ponzi scheme but didn't go through with it.

 Andrew Madoff's fiancee, Catherine Hooper, has written a book in cooperation with Laurie Sandell called "Truth and Consequences: Life in the Madoff Family."
 Andrew and Ruth Madoff will not profit from the book, but Andrew's fiancee will.
 Many victims of the Madoff Ponzi scheme are angry about this and feel the profits should go to compensate victims.